 Early Development

-The concept of a printed wiring board, which would later evolve into the modern PCB, emerged in the early 20th century.
-In 1925, Charles Ducas filed a patent for a method of electrically connecting electronic components using a conductive foil pattern printed on an insulating board.
-This laid the foundation for the development of PCB technology.
+The concept of the printed wiring board, which became the modern PCB, emerged in the early 20th century.
+In 1925, Charles Ducas patented a method that used conductive foil patterns on an insulating board to connect electronic components, laying the foundation for PCBs.

 Evolution of Printed Circuit Boards